mnot/I-D/http-encryption-encoding/draft.md

 +-------------------------------+-----------------+
 ~~~

-The final block can be any size up to the block size.
+The plaintext can be of any size up to the block size.
 AES-GCM does not require padding of
-plaintext, so the size of the final encrypted block can be determined by subtracting the 16 bytes of
+plaintext, so the space consumed by the ciphertext can be computed by adding the length of
-authentication tag from the remaining bytes.
+the authentication tag to the bs parameter.

 Each block contains between 0 and 255 bytes of padding, inserted into a block before the enciphered
 content.
 The length of the padding is stored in the first byte of the payload.
 All padding bytes